 Whom do I contact if I have a question or concern regarding my ARE testing experience?

-If you have any comments or questions concerning your examination, direct your comments in writing to the following address within 10 days following your test administration:
+If you have any comments or questions concerning your examination, direct your comments in writing to the following email within 10 days following your test administration: firstname.lastname@example.org

-A copy of this letter should be forwarded to your board of architecture.
+A copy of this correspondence should be forwarded to your board of architecture.
 You will receive a reply from NCARB, Prometric, or your board of architecture as appropriate.

-If you have any type of problem or a concern regarding your ARE testing experience, please contact the ARE Helpdesk (800/896-2272) to report your concerns immediately.
+If you have any type of problem or a concern regarding your ARE testing experience, please send report your concerns immediately to email@example.com.
 DO NOT wait to receive your test results before expressing your concerns.
-NCARB policy does not allow for response to complaints received more than 10 days following your test date and does not allow for response to complaints sent to any other address than that of the ARE Helpdesk.
-The filing of a report by the test center administrator does NOT satisfy the requirements of notifying the ARE Helpdesk directly.
+NCARB policy does not allow for response to complaints received more than 10 days following your test date and does not allow for response to complaints sent to anywhere other than firstname.lastname@example.org.
+The filing of a report by the test center administrator does NOT satisfy the requirements of notifying email@example.com directly.

 What does the “Confidentiality Agreement” mean?